 Two K-Pop stars, Jung Joon-young and Choi Jong-hoon, have been sentenced to prison on charges of sexual assault.
 According to the Seoul Central District Court, both Jung and Choi were convicted of conspiring in the sexual assaults of women who were incapable of resisting.
 Jung was also found guilty on charges of filming and distributing sexually explicit material of these women against their will on an online group chat.
 Jung was sentenced to six years in prison and Choi to five years.

 In his verdict, Judge Kang Seong-soo said, “The accused perpetrated sexual crimes against multiple women, degrading women and treating them as mere tools of sexual pleasure.
 It’s hard to fathom the pain the victims must have suffered.”
 Judge Kang noted that the victims were “drunk and unable to resist.”
 Both Jung and Choi will be required to complete a sexual-violence treatment program of 80 hours total.

 The charges against Jung and Choi were first brought to light in March.
-The investigation initially centered around a different K-pop idol, Seungri, the youngest member of boy band Big Bang.
-Seungri has not yet been sentenced for the charges against him, which include assaulting unconscious women as well as filming and distributing videos of the assaults.
+The investigation initially centered around a different K-Pop idol, Seungri, the youngest member of boy band Big Bang.
+Seungri has not yet been sentenced for the charge against him, of calling prostitutes for a foreign businessman.
 Seungri, Jung, and Choi were connected to the crimes after the discovery of the group chat in which the videos were distributed.